jonpng/the-yeezys/README.md

 # the-yeezys
 INSTALL USING final.dmg
-Sorry no EXE Windows Users, you can run the jar though.
+Sorry no EXE Windows Users, you can run final.jar though.

 ---